 LexShares' managing member and broker dealer, WealthForge, can evaluate the merits of cases without access to privileged information.
 The case evaluation process generally focuses on the legal team’s assessment of the case as well as documents that are already subject to discovery.

-With litigation finance becoming more pervasive, a growing number of legal scholars have drawn attention to important considerations in this field.
+With commercial litigation finance becoming more pervasive, a growing number of legal scholars have drawn attention to important considerations in this field.
 We have included the most notable materials below.

 Request your free guide